 You can always buy flowers for the occasion too, or gather them from your garden.
 Try working in some sculptural tree branches or twigs for an even more back-to-nature effect; you can gather those wherever they’ve fallen, as long as they’re clean and free of bugs (unless you want to get really authentic with your outdoors-indoors experience).

 If you own any art with a natural vibe, move that into the area; you can just prop paintings and framed posters against a wall, since you’ll be on the same level as the art.
-If you’re into the idea, you can put on an unobtrusive background soundtrack of nature sounds like birdsong, crickets, or peeping frogs; you can find lots of surprisingly non-cheesy options on YouTube and play them from a laptop, then still have your phone free for actual music if you want that too.
+For a true multi-sensory experience, you can even put on an unobtrusive background soundtrack of nature sounds like birdsong, crickets, or peeping frogs; you can find lots of surprisingly non-cheesy options on YouTube and play them from a laptop, then still have your phone free for actual music if you want that too.

-Fern Art Prints, 4 for $28 on Amazon
+Fern Art Prints, 4 for $28 from Amazon

 Think of these as house plants you definitely can't kill.

-And for a true multi-sensory experience, as long as it’s not too heavily scented or too close to the food (since you don’t want it to affect the flavors, which are intimately linked to aromas), you can also light candles with subtle natural scents.
+And as long as it’s not too heavily scented or too close to the food (since you don’t want it to affect the flavors, which are intimately linked to aromas), you can also light candles with subtle natural scents.
 That makes for appropriately atmospheric lighting if you’re picnicking à deux on a romantic evening, too.

 Choose Suitable Food